 The RAF collaborates with government, military, and civilian partners in the UK and overseas to promote UK security, prosperity and national interests around the world.

 In times of peace and conflict, the Royal Navy is key to Britain’s prosperity and success.
 We help to stabilise the seas, keeping the maritime trade that’s the lifeblood of the UK economy flowing.
-We act as a guardian and a diplomat, as a humanitarian force for good, and as a peacekeeper on the global stage.
+We act as a guardian and a diplomat, as a humanitarian forces for good, and as a peacekeeper on the global stage.

 The Civil Service delivers public services and supports the government of the day to develop and implement its policies.
 The work civil servants do touch all aspects of life in the UK, from education and the environment to transport and defence.
 Civil servants are politically impartial.
 Together, we ensure the effective running of government and provide the best possible services to the public.

 The scale, complexity and impact of the work civil servants do are unrivalled.
 We employ 450,000 people across the country and overseas.
-Our work is everything from advising ministers on policy, to delivering front line services to the public.
+Our work is everything from advising ministers on policy to delivering front-line services to the public.
 You could be working as a vet, a customer service adviser, a weapons engineer, a marine biologist or a web developer, to name a few.
 Whatever you do, and wherever you work, a job in the Civil Service is an opportunity to make a difference.

 The Swindon and Wiltshire Careers Hub are offering a FREE, virtual post-16 and post-18 options event to all young people in the area (aged 14+).
 This is an interactive event, giving you the chance to ask questions directly to our local colleges, universities, training providers, employers and speakers, to help you in making your future career choices.